-9.10 The relocation of the bus station is required to enable some of the earlier phases of the SG1 programme of works.
-Its relocation to a site on Lytton Way, in closer proximity to the railway station, and with bus priority measures incorporated, has the potential to significantly improve Stevenage Central as a sub-regional transport hub.
-In addition to improved bus-train connections, there will be improved cycle and pedestrian links into the regenerated town centre and an improvement in the reliability of public transport as a result of a reconfigured Lytton Way.
+6.8 The relocation of the bus station is required to enable some of the earlier phases of the SG1 programme of works.
+Its relocation to a site in closer proximity to the railway station has the potential to significantly improve Stevenage Central as a sub-regional transport hub.
+In addition to improved bus-train connections, there will be improved cycle and pedestrian links into the regenerated town centre, as a result of a reconfigured Lytton Way.

-Figure 7 Bus station design ideas
+Figure 7: Bus station design ideas

-9.11 In considering the design of a new bus station, steps will be taken to ensure it is future proofed to take into account likely technological changes, for example, the introduction of electric buses and likely future capacity requirements.
+6.9 In considering the design of a new bus station, steps will be taken to ensure it is future proofed to take into account likely technological changes, for example, the introduction of electric buses and likely future capacity requirements.

 Action Deadline Who?
-Potential funding sources Consultation on design and location of site Dec 2018 SBC - Regen Funding agreed in Consultation on finalised designs Jul 2019 SBC - Regen, Planning, HCC principle by LEP Board in 2016 Procurement of construction contractor Aug 2019 SBC - Regen Submit planning application Oct 2019 SBC - Regen, Planning HCC Work to start Feb 2020 SBC - Regen Completion Dec 2020 SBC - Regen
+Potential funding sources

+Consultation on design and Dec 2018 SBC - Regen Funding agreed in principle by

+location of site LEP Board in 2016

+Consultation on finalised Jan 2019 SBC - Regen,

+designs Planning,

+нсс

+Submit planning application Feb 2019 SBC - Regen,

+Planning

+НСС

+Procurement of construction Mar SBC - Regen

+contractor 2019

+Work to start Apr 2020 SBC - Regen

+Completion 2021 SBC - Regen